 I-15/Cajalco Interchange, Caltrans EA 0J610: Mr. Bennecke was responsible for guiding this $55 million interchange reconstruction project to successful PA/ED in the summer of 2009.
 Extensive negotiations were necessary among RCTC, Caltrans environmental/design staff, the City of Corona, and FHWA.
 The Modified Access Report was ultimately approved in 2010 by FHWA after careful planning, strategizing, and negotiating with FHWA.

 I-15/Clinton Keith Road Interchange, Caltrans EA 0F580: Mr. Bennecke served as project manager for this project.
 The project proposed to widen the existing four tight diamond ramps and widen the existing Clinton Keith OC to 8 lanes.
 The County of Riverside was the lead agency for this $15 million project.
 Mr. Bennecke was of critical importance in keeping the project moving forward in the face of several environmental related issues, including the 401 permit and tree replanting ratios.
 This heavily congested interchange is the access point for much of the City of Wildomar residents and it is a bottleneck for traffic.
-Mr. Bennecke worked closely with Caltrans design oversight engineers, RCTD staff and their design engineering firm to ensure a high quality project was delivered on time.
+Mr. Bennecke worked closely with Caltrans design oversight engineers, RCTD staff and their design engineering firm to ensure a high-quality project was delivered on time.

 I-15/Joint Port of Entry (JPOE), Caltrans EA 36850: Mr. Bennecke was responsible for the completion of the Plans, Specifications, and Estimates (PS&E) for a complex highway and building inspection facility.
 This included extensive coordination with the BLM, CDFG, CDFA, USFWS to obtain 401, 404, 1602, and 2081 permits for the $61 million construction capital, scheduled to begin construction late 2012.
 Mr. Bennecke was instrumental in negotiating the eligibility of about $28 million in federal funds for reimbursement from FHWA and saving over $7 million in previously expended support cots from being paid back to FHWA.

 I-15 – Slab Replacement, Caltrans EA 0K300: Mr. Bennecke served as project manager on this project.
-The HG SHOPP coordinator guaranteed funding of about $6 million for construction if the project could be RTL’d by fall 2010.
+The HG SHOPP coordinator guaranteed to fund of about $6 million for construction if the project could be RTL’d by fall 2010.
 At the time the project had not started PS&E. Mr. Bennecke accepted the challenge and quickly went to work negotiating time frames for the tasks of PS&E, DOE, and HQOE to get to RTL within 9 mo.
 Construction completed 1 month ahead of schedule and under budget.

 Caltrans County of San Bernardino, Freeway Study Team: As Chief Design Engineer, Mr. Bennecke oversaw a design team of five engineers to complete 30% PS&E of the 21-mile long $1.2 billion new High Desert Corridor freeway near Victorville.
 All preliminary design work was done using CAiCE design software and merged into Microstation DGN files in the proper coordinate plane.
-GAD's for the entire 21 miles of mainline (including horizontal and vertical alignments), along with a CAiCE-designed freeway-to-freeway interchange (that has 34 horizontal curves, a collector-distributor road, and 9 different ramp alignments) have recently been submitted to the District 8 oversight unit for review and approval.
+GAD's for the entire 21 miles of mainline (including horizontal and vertical alignments), along with a CAiCE-designed freeway-to-freeway interchange (that has 34 horizontal curves, a collector-distributor road, and 9 different ramp alignments) has recently been submitted to the District 8 oversight unit for review and approval.
 Earthwork quantities, R/W needs, cut-fill lines, and layouts have been generated for use in various technical studies.
 In addition, he worked with remaining team members, local agencies, FHWA, Caltrans, and County to keep PA&ED process on schedule.
 This also included preparing weekly updates to GANTT chart in MS Project, which had over 400 project tasks.
 While Assistant Project Manager and Project Engineer, Mr. Bennecke worked on PA&ED for $200 million TEA-21 funded I-15 widening project from Victorville to Barstow, including GAD’s, new connection reports, modified access reports, Area of Potential Effects (APE) maps, submittal of Advanced Planning Study (APS) documentation, Stormwater Data Report, and initiation/oversight of several different engineering and environmental reports including hydrology study, cultural, biological, historical, and right-of-way data sheets.
 Preliminary design work was completed using CAiCE design software.